SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/01-Associative-Arrays.md

 }
 ```

-- Iterating through the items of a map using the build-in method `entrySet()`
+- Iterating through the items of a map, using the build-in method `entrySet()`

   - `entry.getKey()` - obtains the Keys
   - `entry.getValue()` - obtains the Values